Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Renaudineau--Shaw spectral sequences

 \end{prop}

-This description is a special case of D. Quillen's description of graded rings associated with the augmentation filtration of a group algebras\footnote{c.f. \cite{Qui_ass_gra}.}.
-The proof of the special case of interest here is recalled in \cite{Ren-Sha_bou_bet} under Proposition 4.3 on p.21.
+This description is a special case of D.~Quillen's description of graded rings associated with the augmentation filtration of a group algebras; \textit{cf.} \cite{Qui_ass_gra}.
+The proof of the special case of interest here is recalled in \cite[Proposition 4.3]{Ren-Sha_bou_bet}.

-\begin{prop} Let $V$ be a finite dimensional vector space over $\F_2$.
+\begin{prop} Let $V$ be a finite-dimensional vector space over $\F_2$.
 For all $v\in V$, the graded endomorphism of $\bigwedge V\cong \gr \F_2[V]$ induced by the multiplication by $\x^v$ is the identity. \end{prop}

-\begin{proof} Let $v$ be a vector of $V$ and $v_1,...,v_k\in V$ be a linearly independent family of $V$, we have:
+\begin{proof} Let $v$ be a vector of $V$ and $v_1,\ldots,v_k\in V$ be a linearly independent family of $V$.
+We have

-Hence $\prod_{i=1}^k(1+\x^{v_i})$ and $\x^v\prod_{i=1}^k(1+\x^{v_i})$ correspond to the same element in $\smallslant{\m_V^k}{\m_V^{k+1}}$. \end{proof}
+Hence, $\prod_{i=1}^k(1+\x^{v_i})$ and $\x^v\prod_{i=1}^k(1+\x^{v_i})$ correspond to the same element in $\m_V^k/\m_V^{k+1}$. \end{proof}